soil-initiative/stacks/proposals/stacks/Overview.md

 This leaves the stack in a halted state, waiting for control to eventually be transferred back.
 When control is transferred back, some event is supplied.
-This event is received using the existing (revised) exception-handling proposal.
+This event is received using existing (revised) exception-handling mechanisms.

-Although the most straightforward way to implement this is using a stack walk, typically the relevant event handler for a `stack.switch` will be in the immediate scope, so engines will likely want to optimize their implementation by directing control straight to that handler.
+Although the most straightforward way to implement event handling is using a stack walk, typically the relevant event handler for a `stack.switch` will be in the immediate scope, so engines will likely want to optimize their implementation by directing control straight to that handler.

 >Can we require that the event handler is syntactically local?

-The following illustrates how a lightweight thread could yield control to a central thread manager.
-The premise is that whenever the thread manager transfers control to a thread, its `leafref` is stored into the global variable `$manager`.
-So a thread yields control by fetching that `leafref` and switching to it with the `$thread_yielded` event (as opposed to the `$work_completed` event down below).
+The following illustrates how a lightweight thread could yield control to a central thread manager by fetching that `leafref` and switching to it with the `$thread_yielded` event:
 ```
 (event $thread_yielded (param leafref))
 (event $resume (param))